Murder of Anita Cobby: Imprisonment

 As of 2025, Gary Murphy was housed in Goulburn Correctional Centre in maximum security.
-In 1988, he was housed along with his brother Michael Murphy in the newly built Special Protection Unit in Long Bay Correctional Complex.
-A few years later, Gary Murphy was transferred to Maitland Gaol Correctional Centre, where he was housed till the prison's closure.
-In 2005 he was placed in Goulburn Correctional Centre and was housed there until June 2019.
-In mid-June 2019 he was transferred from Goulburn to Long Bay Correctional Complex.
-On the morning of 25 June 2019, he was severely beaten by several other prisoners in shower block of 10 Wing in Long Bay and was transferred to hospital in a critical condition.
-On 23 August 2020 it was revealed by the Daily Telegraph that Murphy at some point had been moved back from Long Bay to Goulburn.
+On the morning of 25 June 2019, he was severely beaten by several other prisoners in shower block of 10 Wing at the Metropolitan Special Program Centre at Long Bay and was transferred to hospital in a critical condition.
+On 23 August 2020 it was revealed by the Daily Telegraph that Murphy had been moved back from Long Bay to Goulburn after being bashed.
+Since being sentenced Murphy has spent time at Long Bay, Maitland, Lithgow, Junee and Goulburn Correctional Centres.